danielmarschall/autosfx/Readme.md

 Behavior
 --------

-ZIP has 1 file
+ZIP has 1 file:
-	=> Extract DIRECTLY in the specified directory
+	* Extract DIRECTLY in the specified directory
-	Is it a directory?
+	* Is it a directory?
+Then open the new directory in Windows Explorer
-		=> Open the new directory in Windows Explorer is it a file?
+	* is it a file?
+Then open Windows Explorer and select the new file.

-		=> Open Windows Explorer and select the new file.
+ZIP has 2+ files:
-ZIP has 2+ files
+	* Create a directory with the name of the SFX and extract into it
-	=> Create a directory with the name of the SFX and extract into it => Open the new created directory in Windows Explorer
+	* Open the new created directory in Windows Explorer

 Semantic archive comment
 ------------------------